 A SMD soldering exercise and a gadget to show your friends.
-Also a nice power-save softwareDesigned by jdn, Ships from Switzerland
+Also a nice power-save softwareDesigned by jdn in Switzerland

 Get your hands on SMD soldering.
 No delicate part, and the result is a dice with interesting feature.
 No on-off switch.
 Press the button, the microcontroller wakes-up, simulates a rolling dice and ...Read More…